 - Provider Choice: The state instructs home care agencies to choose, and pay for, any EVV software solution of their choice.

 - State Choice: The state purchases an EVV solution to be used by all agencies.

 - MCO Choice: The state mandates that each MCO choose an EVV solution that is used by their providers.

 - Open Hybrid Model: The State selects an EVV solution, while allowing providers and MCOs to keep their existing system, or to choose a system that best suits their operation.
 The states establish the technology requirements and configuration, rules, and policies regarding the program to monitor for compliance and billing.

-While there may be a desire to hold off any EVV planning until the state in which you operate decides which model they’ll use, we at Sandata believe the planning process should begin now.
+While there may be a desire to hold off any EVV planning until the state in which you operate decides which model they’ll use, the planning process should begin now.
 The process can include:

 - Researching EVV software providers, and determining which ones have the most experience and expertise in EVV solutions;

 - Analyzing the different methods that home care workers in the field can perform their EVV “check-ins” and determining which ones are most appropriate;